 According to Montanan Debbi Kramer, recently retired from a 20-year career as a rural librarian, 44 of her state’s 82 public libraries are located in service areas of fewer than 5,000 people.
 Kramer, also executive director of the Montana Library Association, said small rural libraries can find any information their patrons need, especially when it comes to health information.

-She explained that the organization’s annual conference this past March actually had that latter goal in mind when it included presentations from the National Network of Libraries of Medicine on K-12 Science and Health Education Resources and Healthy Aging at Your Library: Connecting Older Adults to Health Information.
+She explained that the organization’s annual conference this past March actually had that latter goal in mind when it included presentations from the National Network of Libraries of Medicine on K-12 Science and Health Education Resources and Healthy Aging at Your Library: Connecting Older Adults to Health Information (no longer available online).

 Kramer also said the Montana State Library provides assistance by making sure “we have the electronic links we need for up-to-date health information from reliable sources.”